harminderpabla/harminderpabla.github.io/_posts/2019-01-04-firstpost.md

 # Project A (SKETCH)

 Helo everyone,This is Harminder Singh.
-This is my first post in Directive studies.
+This is my first post in Directed studies.
 For my first project(Project A) I am working on Sketch.
 ## The main reason for choosing sketch:
 ->It is less complex as compared to its counterparts like photoshop,figma.
 ->It is gaining popularity recently and has a bright scope in the future.
 So I want to have a good hold of it and and further sharpen my designing skills.